jk-dishaan/PAlINDROME_NUMBER/README.md

 A Palendrome number is such that the number is same as of before even after it is reversed.
 Eg: 121 -> 121
     232 -> 232
-    Thus after reversing their digiits they are the same
+    Thus after reversing their digits they are the same